For the record, I should have stuck to my guns:

 If there is any mercy in this Mirror, Mirror universe, it won’t be.
 Rest In Peace Star Trek.
 Say hi to Gene for me.

-Editor’s note.
 I revised the opening paragraph for this article and changed the link to point to a different article.
 I should have pointed to that article all along, but didn’t.
-The Abramantor has gone on to destroy Star Wars since destroying Star Trek and turning LOST into six years of wasted TV viewing time.
-He’s a busy beaver.
+The article as it originally appeared on blogspot.